giljr/Ardu_Serie/README.md

 ## Arduino Fun Factory Archieve
 Hi, this is all about [Arduino](https://www.arduino.cc) , open like Arduino itself!
-Arduino is a :tada: low-cost (approx. $25-$30) :tada: open source programmable micro-controller that allows you to build robots and *intelligent* machines:
+Arduino is a :tada: low-cost (approx. $25-$30) open source programmable micro-controller that allows you to build robots and *intelligent* machines: :rocket:

-:rocket:
 ```
 Arduino is the Apollo Project